-As in the rest of the world, the arrival of each new year is celebrated all over Botswana with street parties, dances, traditional music, and inordinate amounts of food and drink.
+As in the rest of the world, the arrival of each new year is a Botswana holiday celebrated with street parties, dances, traditional music, and inordinate amounts of food and drink.
 New Year’s Eve and New Year’s Day are great times to celebrate another year of life.

 World Wetlands Day

 This February event is popular across the country for its focus on environmental, conservation and tree-planting, as well as a Wetlands March.
 There’s great concern in Botswana over the protection of its wildlife and unique environment.

 Gaborone’s major festival takes place in March, and is a performing arts cornucopia of traditional music, dance and theater held all over the city and its suburbs.
 The event lasts for nine full days and sees the entire population take to the streets in carnival mode.

 Traditional poetry, music and dance are the hallmarks of the Maun Festival, held over a two-day period in April.
 The visual arts also have their place in this celebration, which is held for the benefit of local schools, as well as honoring northwestern Botswana’s rich tribal culture.

 Tjilenje Cultural Festival

 This festival takes place in May and is held in Botswana’s northeastern regional town of Nlapkhwane.
 Totally traditional, the event involves ancient games, dances and stalls crammed with local food and drink.